We’re s--o excited about this!!! As in, E–X–C–I–T–E–D!!! Indeed, this is expected, considering what is to be expounded: “any” geometric sequence

 .

-Note that is a point on
+is a point on

 .
 Let’s use distances to show that it’s indeed internal.
 We prove that